fergalquinn77/ci_pp5_summer_fashions/README.md

 ### Py Validation

 The Python of the each page of the site was validated using [Python validation tool](http://pep8online.com/).
 All pages returned a pass with 0 errors and 0 warnings.
+I also ran Flake8 test and solved all relevant errors - [results here](readme/validation/py-validation/flake8.txt)

 #### Admin py-validation